S-Makeev/reading-notes/Code401/PracticeTheTerminal.md

 * There's a command line edditor - vi.
 If needed: vi hello.js
 * Linux permissions dictate 3 things you may do with a file, read, write and execute. **r - Read**, **w - Write**, **x - Execute**.
 * There are filters in Linux system.
 It's is a program that accepts textual data and then transforms it in a particular way.
+* We are able to redirect information through Piping and Redirection.
+Also, there are 3 streams of information:

+1) STDIN (0) - Standard input (data fed into the program)

+2) STDOUT (1) - Standard output (data printed by the program, defaults to the terminal)

+3) STDERR (2) - Standard error (for error messages, also defaults to the terminal)

+* We can also redirect TO a file and FROM a file.

+Ways of redirection:

+    >  Save output to a file.

+    >> Append output to a file.

+    <  Read input from a file.

+    2> Redirect error messages.

+    |  Send the output from one program as input to another program.

 ### **Important commands:**